josedv82/swiftUI_basketball_clipboard/README.md

 ## Notes

-For the drawing part of the app, please refer to [this repo](https://github.com/martinmitrevski/DrawingPadSwiftUI) from from Martin Mitrevski
+For the drawing part of the app, please refer to [this repo](https://github.com/martinmitrevski/DrawingPadSwiftUI) from [Martin Mitrevski](https://twitter.com/mitrevski)